kaarthis/Projects/README.md

   "built with", "acknowledgments", "folder structure", etc.
 - You can easily find the places to add content that will be rendered to the end user by searching within the file for "TODO".
+- Any italicized text rendered in the initial template is intended to be replaced IMMEDIATELY upon repository creation.

 - ADDITIONAL EXTERNAL TEMPLATE INSTRUCTIONS: